kellerberrin/OSM-QSAR/README.md

 The Google Neural Network classifier TENSORFLOW is currently under intense development and the release candidates are not always stable.
 The python 3.5 version I downloaded using conda emitted some annoying but harmless error messages.
-You could always try downloading TENSORFLOW using pip or pip3.
+You could always try downloading Tensorflow using pip or pip3.
 See the installation information on the TENSORFLOW website.

 (yourenvname) >python -m pip install tensorflow